 July 2024

-Preliminary data from the NOAA’s Storm Prediction Center indicates there were 210 tornadoes reported for July.
+NOAA’s Storm Prediction Center indicated that there were 210 tornadoes reported for July.
 Over 60 of those tornadoes were connected with the path of Hurricane Beryl as it traveled across the U.S., from Texas to Vermont, and on to Canada.

 June 2024

-While there was at least one tornado on all but three days in the month, there were no big outbreaks.
-June saw 131 tornadoes, with only June 5 exceeding 20 twisters.
-The severe weather on June 12-13 in the central part of the country is under investigation as a potential billion-dollar disaster.
+While at least one tornado occurred on all but three days in June, there were no major outbreaks.
+June saw 131 tornadoes, with a couple of events reaching or exceeding 20 twisters.

 May 2024

-NOAA/NCEI states that there were 570 tornadoes in May, which is a significant increase from the 1991-2020 average of 268.4 tornadoes and the highest count ever recorded in May.
+NOAA/NCEI reported 570 tornadoes in May, a significant increase from the 1991-2020 average of 268.4 and the highest count ever recorded for the month of May.

-Twisters have been reported in almost half the states in the country, and there were only two days in the month without at least one tornado.
-Out of the six billion-dollar weather and climate disasters were confirmed in May, three of them included tornadoes.
+Twisters were reported in almost half the states in the country, and there were only two days in the month without at least one tornado.
+Three of the six billion-dollar weather and climate disasters confirmed in May included tornadoes.

 April 2024